Sillians/Data_engineering_lifecycle/chap2/The_Data_Engineering_Lifecycle.md

-- Software engineering
+- `Software engineering`

 Cloud data warehouses support powerful transfor‐ mations using SQL semantics; tools like Spark have become more user-friendly, transitioning away from low-level coding details and toward easy-to-use dataframes.
 Despite this abstraction, software engineering is still critical to data engineering.

     - A few common areas of software engineering that apply to the data engineering lifecycle.

-        - Core data processing code
+        - `Core data processing code`
         Though it has become more abstract and easier to manage, core data processing code still needs to be written, and it appears throughout the data engineering lifecycle.
 Whether in ingestion, transformation, or data serving, data engineers need to be highly proficient and productive in frameworks and languages such as Spark, SQL, or Beam.

-        It’s also imperative that a data engineer understand proper code-testing methodolo‐ gies, such as unit, regression, integration, end-to-end, and smoke.
+        It’s also imperative that a data engineer understand proper code-testing methodologies, such as unit, regression, integration, end-to-end, and smoke.

-        - Development of open source frameworks
+        - `Development of open source frameworks`
         Many data engineers are heavily involved in developing open source frameworks.
 They adopt these frameworks to solve specific problems in the data engineering lifecycle, and then continue developing the framework code to improve the tools for their use cases and contribute back to the community.

         A new batch of open source competitors (including Prefect, Dagster, and Metaflow) has sprung up to fix perceived limitations of Airflow, providing better metadata handling, portability, and dependency management.
 Where the future of orchestration goes is anyone’s guess.

-        - Streaming
+        - `Streaming`
         Streaming data processing is inherently more complicated than batch, and the tools and paradigms are arguably less mature.
 As streaming data becomes more pervasive in every stage of the data engineering lifecycle, data engineers face interesting soft‐ ware engineering problems.

         Windowing allows real-time systems to calculate valuable metrics such as trailing statistics.
 Engineers have many frameworks to choose from, including various function platforms (OpenFaaS, AWS Lambda, Google Cloud Func‐ tions) for handling individual events or dedicated stream processors (Spark, Beam, Flink, or Pulsar) for analyzing streams to support reporting and real-time actions.

-        - Infrastructure as code
+        - `Infrastructure as code`

         Infrastructure as code (IaC) applies software engineering practices to the configura‐ tion and management of infrastructure.
 The infrastructure management burden of the big data era has decreased as companies have migrated to managed big data systems—such as Databricks and Amazon Elastic MapReduce (EMR)—and cloud data warehouses.
 When data engineers have to manage their infrastructure in a cloud environment, they increasingly do this through IaC frameworks rather than manually spinning up instances and installing software.
 Several general-purpose and cloud- platform-specific frameworks allow automated infrastructure deployment based on a set of specifications.
 Many of these frameworks can manage cloud services as well as infrastructure.
 There is also a notion of IaC with containers and Kubernetes, using tools like Helm.

-        - Pipelines as code
+        - `Pipelines as code`

         Pipelines as code is the core concept of present-day orchestration systems, which touch every stage of the data engineering lifecycle.
 Data engineers use code (typically Python) to declare data tasks and dependencies among them.
 The orchestration engine interprets these instructions to run steps using available resources.

-        - General-purpose problem solving
+        - `General-purpose problem solving`

         In practice, regardless of which high-level tools they adopt, data engineers will run into corner cases throughout the data engineering lifecycle that require them to solve problems outside the boundaries of their chosen tools and to write custom code.
 They should be proficient in software engineering to understand APIs, pull and transform data, handle exceptions, and so forth.